chenxingqiang/secret-learn/doc/developers/contributing.rst

 Video resources
 ---------------
-These videos are step-by-step introductions on how to contribute to jax-sklearn, and are a great companion to the following text guidelines.
+These videos are step-by-step introductions on how to contribute to secret-learn, and are a great companion to the following text guidelines.
 Please make sure to still check our guidelines below, since they describe our latest up-to-date workflow.